nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 	```
 		Expected Output:
-		Report generated on slack as in screenshot below
+		Report generated and displayed on slack in a tabular format.

 	```